cockroachdb/docs/_includes/v22.2/ui/active-statement-executions.md

 Column | Description
 -----|------------
 Statement Execution ID | The execution ID of the statement execution.
-Statement Execution | The [statement fingerprint](ui-statements-page.html#statements-table) of the statement execution.
+Statement Execution | The SQL statement that was executed.
 Status | The status of the execution: Preparing, Waiting, or Executing.
 Start Time | The time the execution started.
 Time Spent Waiting | The time the execution spent waiting for access to resources.